RicardoL1u/QMUL-BUPT-Latex-template/README.md

 ### How to modify the title page

 0. Since my ability is limited, I recommend the way by inserting a pdf to address the title page issue :(

+    > If you got any good ideas, for example, modify the ````Title Page.tex``` to the format that the international school Academic Affairs Office require, plz drop me a pull request

 1. Modify the word file ```TitlePage.docx``` in the ```Environment```  folder